-Chapter 13 bankruptcy is also known as "wage earner" bankruptcy because, in order to file for Chapter 13, you must have a reliable source of income that you can use to repay some portion of your debt.
+Chapter 13 bankruptcy is also known as "wage earner" bankruptcy because you must have a reliable source of income to repay some portion of your debt.

 For more information on Chapter 13 bankruptcy, see Chapter 13 Bankruptcy: Repay Your Debts, by Stephen Elias.

 Other Types of Reorganization Bankruptcy

 In addition to Chapter 13 bankruptcy, there are two other types of reorganization bankruptcy: Chapter 11 and Chapter 12.

 Chapter 11 bankruptcy.
 Chapter 11 is typically used by financially struggling businesses to reorganize their affairs.
 It is also available to individuals, but because Chapter 11 bankruptcy is expensive and time-consuming, it is generally used only by those whose debts exceed the Chapter 13 bankruptcy limits (rare) or who own substantial nonexempt assets (such as several pieces of real estate).
 If you are considering Chapter 11 bankruptcy, you'll need to talk to a lawyer.